italrr/canvas/README.md

 - Recursion highly encouraged
 - Prefix Notation
 - No classes
-- Objects are defined by the `proto` procedure.
-Objects bodies are JSON objects basically, but with the ability to define `cv` expressions
+- Objects are defined by the `proto` imperative.
 - Designed to imitate the functional paradigm but only superficially.
 - Similarly to LISP, it tries to treat everything as a list.
 - Strings are only formed with double quotes `"EXAMPLE"`